hardik-joshi/angular-phone-catalog/README.md

 - Add a simple unit test for the `PhoneListController` controller to show how to write tests and run them using Karma.

+### step-3 _Components_

+- Introduce components.
+- Combine the controller and the template into a reusable, isolated `phoneList` component.
+- Refactor the application and tests to use the `phoneList` component.